 Discipline Length: Discipline

-Number of school days during which student is removed for this school term, incident, and disciplinary action.
-Count days as follows:
+The Discipline Length data element refers to the number of school days during which a student is removed for a school term, incident, and disciplinary action.

-- If the discipline action is In-School Suspension or Placement in IAES, count days the student is removed from his/her educational placement, e.g., the student's regular classroom, for disciplinary purposes.
+- Count days the student is removed from his/her educational placement, e.g., the student's regular classroom, for disciplinary purposes.

-Discipline length is counted based on the student's scheduled school day.
-Note that for students with nonstandard school schedules, counting of days removed for discipline purposes will be different from counting days for attendance purposes.
+For students with nonstandard school schedules (i.e., student attends school for a half-day), counting of days removed for discipline purposes will be different from counting days for attendance purposes.
 This is because counting of actual and possible days of attendance is based on the district's standard full school day.